 The dual allegory of Commedia – the progress of the soul toward Heaven, and the anguish of humankind on Earth – would later be echoed by John Bunyan in Pilgrim's Progress (1678-84).
 Dante's idea was to make the world of his poem a mirror of the world of the Christian God of his era.
 He thought that Thomas Aquinas had effected the final reconciliation between Aristotle's philosophy and Christian faith.
 Commedia was Dante's tribute to this system.

 Commedia's most popular translation into English was made by Henry Cary (1772-1884), who issued The Inferno first, and later the complete work.
 A separate translation of the first canticle by Warwick Chipman (1961) is considered closer to the style and approach of Dante.
-The Penguin Classics version by Dorothy L. Sayers, which has been widely used, was completed after her death by Barbara Reynolds. – Gustave Doré's (1832-1883) illustrated text of Inferno (1861) with 76 plates and published at his own expense in 1861, is among the most famous editions.
+The Penguin Classics version by Dorothy L. Sayers, which has been widely used, was completed five years after Sayers's death by her friend Barbara Reynolds. – Gustave Doré's (1832-1883) illustrated text of Inferno (1861) with 76 plates and published at his own expense in 1861, is among the most famous editions.
 It sold out in a few weeks, although the published Louis Hachette believed it would not be a commercially viable venture.
 Doré completed his illustrations for The Divine Comedy with 60 plates in Purgatory and Paradise (1868).

-For further reading: Dante’s Divine Comedy: A Journey Without End by Ian Thomson (2018); The Wings of the Doves: Love and Desire in Dante and Medieval Culture by Elena Lombardi (2012); Critical Companion to Dante: A Literary Reference to His Life and Work by Jay Ruud (2008); Dante by R.W.B.
+For further reading: The Cambridge Companion to Dante's Commedia, edited by Zygmunt G. Barański and Simon Gilson (2019); Dante’s Divine Comedy: A Journey Without End by Ian Thomson (2018); The Wings of the Doves: Love and Desire in Dante and Medieval Culture by Elena Lombardi (2012); Critical Companion to Dante: A Literary Reference to His Life and Work by Jay Ruud (2008); Dante by R.W.B.
 Lewis (2001); Dante's Aesthetics of Being by Warren Ginsberg (1999); Dante and the Victorians by Alice Milbank (1999); Dante and the Knot of Body and Soul by Marianne Shapiro (1998); Dante, ed.
 Jeremy Tanbling (1998); Dante Alighieri by Ricardo Quinones (1998); Dante's Modern Afterlife, ed.
 Nick Havely (1996); Dante Now by Theodore J. Cachey (1996); Dante's Interpretive Journey by William France (1996); Dante's Inferno, ed.
 Harold Bloom (1996); Dante by Michael Caesar (1995); Dante's Vision and the Circle of Knowledge by Giuseppe Mazzotta (1993); Vita di Dante by Giorgio Petrocchi (1983); Dante the Maker by William Anderson (1980); Vita di Dante by Piero Bargellini (1964); Aids to the Study of Dante by Charles Allen Disnmore (1903) - Museums: Casa di Dante, Via San Margheri, Florence - site of Dantes birth, reconstructed as a Dante museum in 1895.
 Baptistery of San Giovanni, Piazza San Giovanni, Florence - inspiration for Dante's poetry and where he was baptized.
 Note: The Russian Nobel writer Aleksandr Solzhenitsyn used Dante's epic poem in his novel The First Circle (1968).
 The intellectuals of the novel are like sages of the Commedia, they are not consigned to Hell but God cannot admit them to Paradise.
 See also: Geoffrey Chaucer, Dorothy L. Sayers, Isaiah Berlin, Honoré de Balzac